-Currently our Bible curriculum is under revision.
-At this point in time our elementary classes use Positive Action Bible Curriculum as their textbook.
-There is a Bible memory component added as well in each grade.
+At this point in time our elementary classes use Positive Action Bible Curriculum as their textbook, however we are currently our reviewing our Bible curriculum.

 The following is straight from the positiveaction.org website and is used by permission.

 “The Positive Action Bible curriculum helps students learn about the God of the Word, not just about the Word of God.
 Teaching children to seek the majesty and grace of God in everything, this curriculum aims to magnify His majesty, works, and nature, and help students look for how God reveals himself through a message that shines through context, culture, and language.”